apehex/adspying/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-wild-moodule could always use more documentation, whether as part of the
+Wild Moodule could always use more documentation, whether as part of the
-official wild-moodule docs, in docstrings, or even on the web in blog posts,
+official Wild Moodule docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback